sustainable logistics

 Working with Providers That Value Sustainability Logistics

-If your customers value sustainability, you should too.
 Does making your supply chain greener feel overwhelming?
 Is it the last thing on your list of your priorities?
+If so, consider working with a forward-thinking logistics provider who can take that responsibility off your plate.

 Zipline Logistics is a registered SmartWay Transport Partner with the U.S. Environmental Protection Agency (EPA).
 EPA’s SmartWay program helps companies advance supply chain sustainability by measuring, benchmarking, and improving freight transportation efficiency.
+We help customers reduce both carbon emissions and overall transportation spending by leveraging data analytics and optimization technologies to identify unique order consolidation, scheduling, and routing solutions.

 Additionally, we work alongside our carrier partners to fill empty backhaul miles and reduce unused truck space.
 Maximizing assets and identifying shared transportation opportunities between partners is a win-win.
 It means fewer trucks on the road, higher efficiencies, lower emissions, and smarter spending.